DominicMonares/spp-account-wide/README.md

 # Account-wide (WoW Single Player Project)
-This program transfers achievements, mounts, and pets between all characters!
+This program transfers achievements, pets, and mounts between all characters!

 The program is made to use with [Celguar's SPP Classics Repack](https://github.com/celguar/spp-classics-cmangos), but is CMaNGOS based so it will likely work with other CMaNGOS repacks or forks.